stephansturges/Tator/readme.md

 ## Credits
 Built on top of [YBAT](https://github.com/drainingsun/ybat), [OpenAI CLIP](https://github.com/openai/CLIP), and Meta’s [SAM](https://github.com/facebookresearch/segment-anything) / [SAM2](https://github.com/facebookresearch/sam2).
 Novel code is released under the MIT License (see below).
 GIF assets in this README showcase the Auto Class workflows.

+## 2025-11-08 – Multi-Predictor Controller
+- Unified the FastAPI backend so it always runs the multi-predictor SAM workflow with a configurable budget (1–3 slots) and exposes `/predictor_settings` for automation.
+- Added a Predictors tab in the UI to adjust the budget, monitor slot counts, and watch RAM usage without leaving the browser.
+- Taught the labeling tab to respect the budget automatically: the current image is always pinned, the “next” slot activates once you allow ≥2 predictors, and the “previous” slot joins in at ≥3, all while reusing in-flight preloads when you change images.

 ## LOP